Myraas/BoxVisualizer/README.md

 ## What it does

 - Interactive 3D box with adjustable dimensions (length, height, width)
+- Adjustable camera reference with customizable dimensions
-- Canon EOS Rebel T7 camera scale reference that fits inside the box
+- Canon EOS Rebel T7 preset for quick reference
 - Real-time visualization as you adjust sliders
 - Mouse controls to rotate and zoom

 ## Use Case

 Perfect for sizing custom camera bags before ordering.
 Visualize exactly how your DSLR will fit inside your custom bag dimensions.
+Works for any camera model by adjusting the reference dimensions.

 ## Built With